THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 </div>

 ## Overview
 This repository contains the implementation to train the **gLIA** model, a hybrid of the **Interactive Activation (IA)** and **Generalized Lotka-Volterra (gLV)** models.
 Both are first-order, autonomous, quadratic ordinary differential equations (ODEs), but IA's peculiarities make it analytically challenging.
 This study explores whether a gLV-endowed IA model can be trained effectively and compares its performance to an IA baseline on a simple word recognition task, evaluating classification accuracy and robustness.
-Training relies on the excellent [TorchDiffEq PyTorch library](https://github.com/rtqichen/torchdiffeq).

 *All models and analyses can be found in the notebook* [gLIA_ODE.ipynb](https://colab.research.google.com/github/THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/blob/main/gLIA_ODE.ipynb) (continuous case) and [gLIA_discrete.ipynb](https://github.com/THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/blob/680327090e751be220a3eb1ef2db82d742da12bd/gLIA_discrete.ipynb) (discrete case)